Gosiuniunia/Scientific-and-implementation-project/README.md

 - `offset` - parameter used to perform multiple experiment runs.
 Should be set to 0 in the first trial and to 5 if the second run is done

-- `current_approach` - parameter used to specify current approach to train the model.
+- `current_approach` - parameter used to specify current approach to train the model

+- `summary_scores_path` - path to the txt file, where the summary of all scores will be saved

+- `testing_path` - path to the txt file, where result of the statistical testing will be saved

+- `plot_path` - path to the png file, where bar plot of scores will be saved

 ### 4. Run main.py file